ExitValue.ai

 Lease tail risk is the single most common deal-killer in specialty retail.
 A buyer cannot underwrite a 5-year hold on a business with leases expiring in 18 months.
 The most prudent thing a seller can do 12-24 months ahead of a sale process is renegotiate any leases coming up in the diligence window.

-Want to know what your specialty retail business is worth?
+Estimate your specialty retail business value

 Frequently Asked Questions